AdobeDocs/workfront.ja-JP/help/quicksilver/planning/records/create-records.md

     * **Record date fields**: Update the dates of the record.

-        The names of the date fields are customized according to the fields selected for the Start and End dates when the timeline view was created.
+        The names of the date fields are customized according to the fields selected for the Start and End dates when the calendar view was created.

-        By default, date values are preselected depending on how you display the timeline view.
+        By default, date values are preselected depending on how you display the calendar view.
 The following scenarios exist:

         * By **Month**: The record start and end dates span one day.
         * By **Week**: The record start and end dates span two days.